Tomel218/node-red-contrib-easy-pid-controller/README.md

-## Fork of Easy PID Controller Node for Node-RED
+## Easy PID Controller v2  Node for Node-RED
+This is a fork of https://github.com/hj91/node-red-contrib-easy-pid-controller

-The `easy-pid-controller` is a simple-to-use Node-RED node that provides Proportional-Integral-Derivative (PID) control functionalities.
+The `easy-pid-controller-2` is a simple-to-use Node-RED node that provides Proportional-Integral-Derivative (PID) control functionalities.
 This node is designed to integrate easily with various control systems and offers configuration options for `0-10V` and `4-20mA` control signals.

 The Advantage of this Fork is that you can set an Limiter for the integrator.
 You can set an min and max value of the integrator to limit regulation.

 ### Features

 - Easy to configure PID parameters: Kp, Ki, Kd.
+- Capability to set max and min values for integrator to avoid integral windup.
 - Setpoint (`SV`) input for desired control level.
 - Process Variable (`PV`) input to feedback the current state.
 - Output values for PID components (P, I, D), final output signal, and mapped value signal.